 5. Test ideas with PDSA cycles

 Test the ideas in your system using plan, do, study, act (PDSA) cycles.
-Keeping in mind that for clinical improvement projects we’re talking about safe/evidence-based improvements like monitoring and shortening the length of compression pauses in CPR or CPAP for pulmonary edema.
+Keep in mind that for clinical improvement projects, we’re talking about safe/evidence-based improvements like monitoring and shortening the length of compression pauses in CPR or CPAP for pulmonary edema.
 This is not the place to try crazy, potentially harmful ideas.

 Share what you learn from your experience with the folks you benchmarked so they can learn/improve too.